 - Checking your blood sugar at least four to six times each day.

 - Using your short-acting insulin with every meal.
 This can sometimes mean taking up to six injections a day.

 - Keeping a journal or log of your food intake and blood glucose readings, along with your insulin dose amounts.
 This can be especially helpful for you and your physician if you’ve been having a difficult time keeping your levels in the normal range.

 - Consulting with a diabetes educator or dietitian if you’re having a hard time developing a healthy eating plan.

 - Understanding how to calculate carbohydrates.
 There are many books and websites available that include the carbohydrate content in regular foods and fast foods.
 Keep a copy in your wallet and car for those times when you eat out and are unsure of what to order.

 - Learning how to adjust your insulin to counteract any changes in your activity level.

-- Always keep sources of sugar on you, such as chewable candies or glucose tablets, to treat low sugar should it occur.
-Hypoglycemia is more common with basal-bolus treatment.
+- Always keeping sources of sugar on you, such as chewable candies or glucose tablets, to treat low blood sugar should it occur.
+Hypoglycemia is more common with a basal-bolus treatment plan.

-While a basal-bolus approach might involve more work on your part, the quality of life and freedom gained from it are, in many ways, worth the extra effort.
+While a basal-bolus approach might involve a bit more work on your part, the quality of life and freedom gained from it are, in many ways, worth the extra effort.